Fighting with My Family: Critical response

 Nick Allen of RogerEbert.com opined in a three-out-of-four star review: "Even though Fighting with My Family is undoubtedly about branding the WWE as a fantasy factory, its biggest strengths are its wit and surprisingly big heart."

+Stage adaptation

+In April 2026, it was announced that the film is to be adapted into a stage musical by Jon Brittain, with music by Miranda Cooper and Nick Coler; the production will be developed throughout 2026 with an anticipated premiere sometime in 2027.